People entering Marian Shrine in Lusaka, Zambia on February 2, 2017.

 Leave a comment »

-Turning disability into possibilities for girls in Africa
+Turning disability into possibility for girls in Africa

 Education for orphans in Kenya